 The quick answer is this: It might be possible to perform your own marriage, but it's not a common practice and is generally not permitted.

 Whether or not you can perform your own marriage ceremony depends entirely on the regulations in the state where you are getting married.

 At present, these are the only states that offer self-uniting (also known as self-solemnizing) marriage licenses:

 * May require noting specific religious affiliations on your forms and/or marriage license.

-If you are interested in performing a self-solemnizing ceremony, we recommend reading and understanding your state’s policies very carefully.
-You will also need to call or visit your local county clerk or marriage bureau where you plan to apply for a marriage license to verify your information.
-When speaking to your local marriage authorities, ask them, “I am a Minister; can I perform my own marriage?”
+If you're interested in performing a self-solemnizing ceremony, we recommend reading and understanding your state’s policies very carefully, starting with our state directory and then contacting someone in your state directly for the most up to date information.
+You'll also need to call or visit the local county clerk or marriage bureau where you plan to apply for a marriage license to verify your information.

 November 2020 update: It is important that you consult your local marriage authorities, and ensure that you are in compliance with local marriage laws.
 This article is intended to be informational, and does not consitute legal advice.

 Become a Wedding Officiant with Our Free Online Ordination!